 Vietnam Museum of Revolution, Revolution museum in Tong Dan area, Hanoi, Vietnam

-The Vietnam Museum of Revolution is housed in a two-story colonial building and displays approximately 30 exhibition galleries spread across multiple levels.
-The space contains extensive collections of weapons, flags, posters, and other objects spanning different historical periods.
+The Vietnam Museum of Revolution is a museum housed in a two-story colonial building in the Lý Thái Tổ neighborhood of Hanoi.
+It displays weapons, flags, posters, and personal objects from different phases of Vietnamese resistance.

 The exhibits display personal belongings and everyday items that reveal how people lived and what they believed in during the revolutionary periods.
 Visitors encounter letters, clothing, and tools showing how ordinary people participated in these movements.